-CANCER TYPE PROCEDURE AGE TO BEGIN FREQUENCY (UNLESS OTHERWISE INDICATED BY FINDINGS) Renal Abdominal MRI (preferred) or CT, with and without contrast 2 12 years, or individualized to a younger age based on the earliest renal cancer diagnosis in the family Every 1 to 3 years
+CANCER TYPE PROCEDURE AGE TO BEGIN FREQUENCY (UNLESS OTHERWISE INDICATED BY FINDINGS) Renal Abdominal imaging with MRI (preferred) or CT, with and without contrast 12 years, or individualized to a younger age based on the earliest renal cancer diagnosis in the family Every 3 to 5 years

-CANCER TYPE PROCEDURE AGE TO BEGIN FREQUENCY (UNLESS OTHERWISE INDICATED BY FINDINGS) Malignant Angiomyolipoma Blood pressure monitoring ^{5, 8} Individualized Annually Biochemical screening of blood and urine ^{5, 8} Individualized Annually Abdominal ultrasound 8 At time of diagnosis of TSC Every 1 to 3 years until age 12 Abdominal MRI ^{1, 5} Baseline at time of diagnosis of TSC, then ongoing screening starting at age 12 Every 1 to 3 years Consider everolimus therapy for asymptomatic, growing angiomyolipoma measuring >3 cm in diameter. ^{1, 2} Individualized NA Other - Non-malignant features of TSC Multiple screenings recommended, which may include comprehensive physical exam, brain MRI, echocardiogram, chest CT, eye and skin exam, and evaluations for neuropsychiatric disorders. ^{1, 5} At time of diagnosis of TSC Varies
+CANCER TYPE PROCEDURE AGE TO BEGIN FREQUENCY (UNLESS OTHERWISE INDICATED BY FINDINGS) Malignant Angiomyolipoma Abdominal MRI At time of diagnosis of TSC Every 1 to 3 years Consider everolimus therapy for asymptomatic, growing angiomyolipoma measuring >3 cm in diameter.
+Individualized NA Other - Non-malignant features of TSC Multiple screenings recommended, which may include comprehensive physical exam, brain MRI, echocardiogram, chest CT, and evaluations for neuropsychiatric disorders.
+At time of diagnosis of TSC Varies